Financial tools & assistance

 Smooth out your bills

-Centrelink also provides assistance if you receive a Centrelink payment where amounts are able to be transferred to a Centrepay expense account to pay for utility and other bills.
+If you receive a Centrelink payment, you could use Centrepay to allocate a portion of your payments towards utility and other bills.
 Further information on Centrepay can be found here.

-Heartland's Reverse Mortgage has a regular advance option which could help supplement your income and assist with bills, this is a monthly, quarterly or annual payment over 5 or 10 years.
+Heartland's Reverse Mortgage also has a regular advance option which could help supplement your income and assist with bills.
+This is a monthly, quarterly or annual payment over 5 or 10 years.

-Losing your partner changes your life and, though money matters seem unimportant at the time, you can take steps to help prepare for the future.
+Losing your partner changes your life and, though money matters seem unimportant at the time, it’s important to take steps to help prepare for the future.
 Providing you meet the required criteria, bereavement services may be available through the Department of Human Services.
-They can provide payments, counselling and financial services to help.

 Dependent on your circumstances, this could include: